rapid7/insightconnect-workflows/workflows/Send_Remediated_Vulnerabilities_Message_in_Microsoft_Teams_from_InsightVM/help.md

 # Version History

+* 2.0.1 - Update Microsoft Teams to version 3.1.0
 * 2.0.0 - Added restriction to only post when remediated vulnerability CVSS score is greater than 4
 * 1.0.1 - Fix quote issue in spec file
 * 1.0.0 - Initial workflow